Cost Estimators

 Outlook

-Employment for cost estimators is expected to increase by 9 percent, faster than the average for all careers from 2018 to 2028, according to the U.S. Department of Labor.
+Employment for cost estimators is expected to decline by 4 percent from 2023 to 2033, according to the U.S. Department of Labor.
+More powerful estimation software is allowing estimators to work more productively.
 As in most industries, highly trained college graduates and those with the most experience will have the best job prospects.